RV, Watercraft, and Boat Insurance

 - Does the insurance company have a good reputation for customer service?
 Is it known for paying claims fairly and promptly?

-Home and auto insurance policies may provide limited coverage for personal watercraft.
+Home and Auto Insurance policies may provide limited coverage for your RV, watercraft, and boat.
 Talk to your insurance representative about coverage limits.
 You may want to consider purchasing a personal watercraft policy to protect yourself and your water vehicle in the event of an accident.

 The personal watercraft policy covers: